LSSTDESC/qp/docs/user_guide/cookbook.md

 ```

 We can now decide on a chunk size.
 Let's say that we're using 4 cores, so each core will have access to 25 distributions.
 So let's go with a chunk size of 5, so the data is easily divisible by the chunk size.
-Now we can write our little program to iterate through the data:
+Now we can write our little program to iterate through the data (you can download the file [here](../assets/mpi-example.py)):

 ```{literalinclude} ../assets/mpi-example.py